 Horsemanship Passed Down Through Generations

 Expect dozens of bareback riders charging across open grasslands at full speed.
-These horses are locally raised and trained, and riders often begin learning as children.
-The coordination, balance, and fearlessness on display are remarkable.
+These horses are locally raised and trained, and riders start learning as children.
+The coordination, balance, and fearlessness on display will be remarkable.

 Participants wear handwoven ikat textiles, ceremonial headdresses, and beaded accessories.
 Many carry heirloom swords or spears that have been passed down for generations, making each rider’s appearance deeply personal.